-This step-by-step guide goes through Deployment Manager using the
+This tutorial goes through Deployment Manager using the

-Follow the setup steps to prepare your local environment to use Deployment
+command-line tool.
+Follow the setup steps to prepare your local environment to

 Create a project

-If you are new to Google Cloud Platform, you can create a new project and take advantage of Google Cloud Platform’s free trial package, which gives you $300 to spend on all Google Cloud Platform products over 12 months.
+If you are new to Google Cloud, you can create a new project and take advantage of Google Cloud's free trial package, which gives you $300 to spend on all Google Cloud products over 90 days.
 To sign up for the free trial:

 - Follow the instructions to sign up for the free trial.